Harshgupta71/askPio_Documentation/_posts/2019-10-01-Change-Logs.md

 ---

-**Note:** Major features are only being developed for ASP.NET Core + jQuery and ASP.NET Core + Angular versions beginning from v4.1.
-See

 The change logs in this page are just a summary of major changes.
+For detail release notes click on header of the version.